EsakkiMuthu-dev/ForYou/README.md

 ## Usage

-1. Sign in or create an account to start a session.
-2. Enter the Peer ID of your friend to establish a connection.
+1. Enter the Peer ID of your friend to establish a connection.
-3. Enjoy real-time communication and synchronized YouTube video playback with your friends.
+2. Enjoy real-time communication and synchronized YouTube video playback with your friends.

 ## Contributing